 Herb was preceded in death by his wife, Merlyn, one son, Gary, his parents, one infant brother, Dale, one brother-in-law, Robert Viereck and his in-laws, Sam and Clara (Hanson) Tarum and brother-in-law, Dayton Tarum.

-To send flowers to Herbert "Herb" L. Mischke's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Herbert "Herb" L. Mischke, please visit our floral store.